Quantitative-Environmental-Science/Notes/book/01_groundwater/01_groundwater.md

 Roughly 30% of Earth's fresh water is in groundwater ({numref}`water_location`), with most of the rest tied up in glaciers.
 How does water get into the ground?
 If we consider the mass balance of the hydrological cycle.
-Rain falls down on the ground, and approximately 30% of it returns to the atmosphere via evaporation, 30% returns to the atmosphere via transpiration, and 30% runs off the land through streams and rivers (which you'll learn more about in {ref}`Lectures 13-18<lecture_13>`).
+Rain falls down on the ground, and approximately 30% of it returns to the atmosphere via evaporation, 30% returns to the atmosphere via transpiration, and 30% runs off the land through streams and rivers (which you'll learn more about in {ref}`sec:rivers`).
 The balance of these processes will clearly differ all over the planet depending on vegetation cover, temperature, climate, and soil type (among many other things).
 But approximately ~10% seeps into the ground through a process called **{term}`infiltration`**, or **{term}`percolation`** ({numref}`gw_cycle`).
 This {term}`infiltration` supplies water to the point beneath the surface where the pore space (the space between the grains of soil or rock) is full of water,